wwkeyboard/timestamp-benchmark/README.md

 # tl;dr

 On a M2 Macbook Pro Instant::now() is about 1ns slower than SystemTime::now().
-In most cases this isn't an issue, but in a tight enough loop every nanosecond becomes precious!
+This is about 6-7% faster, and in most cases shouldn't be an issue.
+However in a tight enough loop every nanosecond is precious!

 ![tl;dr](violin.svg)